 A railway line will facilitate the development of The “Sports and Automobile” resort.
 As in Dinard, the influence of the clientele is still perceptible by the Anglo-Norman style of the constructions.
 The success of a seaside and sports resort, created ex-nihilo, implies the existence of a golf course.
 A 9-hole course will be completed in 1925.
 The name of the Scottish architect is not known.
 The economic crisis of 1929 will slow down the development of the resort who will go through long difficult times.
 In 1960, the golf course will be remodeled with 9 additional holes designed by Alain de Bouexic.

-Golf by the sea !
+Golf along the beach !

 The village of Saint-Cast took off, too, thanks to the sea baths and the development of the railway.
 The Paris-Brest line reduced the duration of the Paris trip from 14 hours to 6 hours.